 As rising numbers of companies from around the world are embracing corporate sustainability as a management imperative, the mainstream capital markets – including major institutional investors – have begun ground-breaking efforts to retool their investment strategies and models to adjust to new global realities.

-Indeed, the term “ESG” -for environmental, social and governance issues- is now entering the lexicon of mainstream finance.
+Indeed, the term “ESG” – for environmental, social and corporate governance issues – is now entering the lexicon of mainstream finance.
 This term and the underlying concept were first proposed by the UN Global Compact’s “Who Cares Wins” initiative in June 2004 as a way of focusing mainstream investors and analysts on the materiality of and the interplay between these issues – be they related to climate change, water, human rights or anti-corruption, to name just a few.

 Until the time of “Who Cares Wins” and some related initiatives, much of the activity in the investment community had focused on socially responsible (or ethical) investing in which investors and fund managers employ a negative-screen methodology – removing from investment consideration companies and industries deemed objectionable for ethical or moral reasons.

-However, through initial efforts, such as “Who Cares Wins” -in partnership with the International Finance Corporation (IFC) and the Government of Switzerland – and the United Nations Environment Programme’s (UNEP) Finance Initiative, a new paradigm has emerged – investors and analysts are evaluating companies and other assets on their ESG performance as a qualitative and quantitative piece of fundamental analysis.
+However, through initial efforts, such as “Who Cares Wins” and the United Nations Environment Programme’s (UNEP) Finance Initiative, a new paradigm has emerged: investors and analysts are evaluating companies and other assets on their ESG performance as a qualitative and quantitative piece of fundamental analysis.
 The underlying premise is this: companies that proactively manage ESG issues are better placed vis-à-vis their competitors to generate long-term tangible and intangible results – and therefore are better investment bets.
 In addition, such an approach better aligns investors' interests with broader societal goals.